Ciastelix/food_app/README.md

-Sure!
-Here's the documentation for the "diet app" project:

 ## diet app

 The "diet app" is a Python application built using the FastAPI framework.
 It provides an API for managing user accounts, generating meal plans, and retrieving recipe information.